Publish date: 23 January 2026

 Our hospital has launched a digital project that is transforming how pressure injuries are recorded, reviewed and treated across hospital wards, improving patient safety while saving valuable clinical time.

-Through close collaboration between ward teams, IT, Pharmacy and the Prevention of Avoidable Harm Council, every ward now has access to a secure iPad which allow staff to photograph pressure injuries (Category 2 and above) and attach them directly to patient records and incident reports.
+Through close collaboration between ward teams, IT, Pharmacy and the Prevention of Avoidable Harm Council, every ward now has access to a secure iPad stored within Omnicell cabinets.
+These devices allow staff to photograph pressure injuries (Category 2 and above) and attach them directly to patient records and incident reports.

 Previously, wards did not have the technology to capture clinical images, meaning specialist teams often had to visit in person to assess wounds.
 With a small Tissue Viability team, this could delay reviews.
 The new system provides instant visual information, enabling faster expert input and more accurate documentation.